oeN/oen.github.io/content/posts/kubernetes-external-dns-pihole-and-a-custom-domain.md

 I have some ideas on how to do that:

 - A second Pi-hole that is going to be my "Custom 2" upstream DNS Server
-- An ingress that mask the IP of the DNS server I want to use, something like I've done in a previous post [Expose an external resource with a Kubernetes Ingress](https://www.diomedet.com/posts/expose-an-external-resource-with-a-kubernetes-ingress/)
+- An ingress that masks the IP of the DNS server I want to use, something like I've done in a previous post [Expose an external resource with a Kubernetes Ingress](https://www.diomedet.com/posts/expose-an-external-resource-with-a-kubernetes-ingress/).
+A mask is needed because if you insert `8.8.8.8` into the "Custom 2" field, Pi-hole will automatically check the Google server for you.

 But I haven't tested any of that, so, for today, this is it.